Professional tier · Customer / Support

 - Where I come from

 - Agent-assist is the most under-priced category in AI support — enterprise vendors like Cresta have negotiated agent-assist into six-figure contracts.
-AERA runs the same real-time surface at flat $500/month, on the principle that copilot tooling shouldn't have an enterprise floor.
+AERA runs the same real-time surface at flat a small fraction of comparable mid-market salary, on the principle that copilot tooling shouldn't have an enterprise floor.

 - How I think about the work